Skip to main content

 The displayed string is listed in the Text element property.
 The variable is listed in the Text variable property.

 Visualization users can specify a text in an element, in which the text, for example, is stored and displayed as a text output variable.
-The user input has to correspond to the input format.
-The data type of the text output variable has to correspond to the data type which is defined for the input format.
+The user input must correspond to the input format.
+The data type of the text output variable must correspond to the data type which is defined for the input format.

 The format definition for the input text is located in the Input configuration dialog, in Text input, in the Write Variable input action.
 The variable is listed in the Text variable property.